tiny2n/NotificationTokenCenter/README.md

 ### Installation

-Add the files to your project manually by dragging the UserDefaultsCompressor directory into your Xcode project.
+Add the files to your project manually by dragging the NotificationTokenCenter directory into your Xcode project.

 ### Usage